Inca Trail Hike 4D/3N &

 Day 4: Sun Gate - Machu Picchu – The Lost City Of The Incas

-Area: High Cloud and Subtropical Forest
+Area: High Cloud Forest and Subtropical Zone

-Weather: Hot and very humid (bring lots of water)
+Weather: Hot and very humid (bring plenty of water)

-Accommodation: Book on your own -
+Accommodation: On your own (Cusco city) -

 Day 5: Cusco – Trailhead - Rainbow Mountain - Cusco (Small group)